sparkslabs/pyxie/site/src/dev-status.md

 ###  Arising and Internal

+* Truthiness for values that AND/OR/NOT arguments needs resolving properly in C. (deferred)
+* Truthiness of expressions is explicitly checked/valid - for us in if and while statements and boolean expressions
+* Website could do with some pictures :-)
+* Should we allow comments on website?
 * Can find_variables(AST) in pyxie.model.transform actually just look in the results of the analysis phase?
 It should be able to.
 Building the same structure after all
 * Code generation of C literals is muddled up a touch with structural representation
 * C Syntax Tree is a Tree
 * Currently have 2 shift/reduce conflicts.
 They're auto-resolved correctly, but could be worth seeing if they could be resolved better.
 * Consider using CppHeaderParser on the C++ side of things - to inform the code generation side of things
 * Block structure of generated C Code is pretty/human friednly/readable
-* Truthiness of expressions is explicitly checked/valid - for us in if and while statements and boolean expressions
-* Pyxie compile harness supports custom working directories
 * Operations and operators could be unified with a bit of tweaking - using "x.operation", not "x.tag/x.comparison" etc
 * Better Error messages for users
+* Duplication exists within code generation for operators. (cf convert_operator etc)

 ###  TODO: Features

+* Unify Boolean operator pynode implementations
+* Comments are implemented - would be useful for documented tests more appropriately
+* Arduino compatible compilation mode.
+* MBed compatible compilation mode?
+* MSP430 compatible compilation mode?
+* Add special case for function calls like print...
+* Generalise special casing of function calls.
+* Variables inside while loops are handled correctly
+* Function call code supports simplified type definition files.
+* Core expression code generation for strings
 * Implement container oriented comparison operators
 * Implement identity oriented comparison operators
-* Parsing bracketed full expressions
 * Support for for statements
-* Decide on Python Modulo operator?
-* Core expression code generation for strings
-* Code bracketed generation full expressions
-* Parsing of expressions involving sub expressions
-* Code generation for expressions involving sub expressions
 * Code generation for integer literals retains original representation where possible (Octal, hex, binary, etc)
 * Function call code supports C style function prototypes for type definitions
 * Function call code supports name C headers for type definitions
 * Pyxie caches results of C style header parsing
+* Modulo Operator for Strings
+* Modulo Operator for Integers
+* Modulo Operator for Floats

 ###  Next

-* Support for if statements
-* Support for if/elif/else statements
-* Comments are implemented - would be useful for documented tests more appropriately
-* Boolean expression support
-* Variables inside while loops are handled correctly
-* Link current test programs on the website, maybe
-* Arduino compatible compilation mode.
-* MBed compatible compilation mode?
-* Add special case for function calls like print...
-* Generalise special casing of function calls.
-* Function call code supports simplified type definition files.
-* For release: 0.0.13
+* Bump Versions
-* For release: 0.0.14
+* For Release: 0.0.14
+* Simple for...range loops
+* Pyxie compile harness supports custom working directories

 ###  Known Bugs / Anti-features

+* 5: Website should use responsive CSS
+* 5: Website side bar could be better implemented.

 ###  Tasks Next Release

-* 0.0.12 - - - - - (tasks)

 ###  Features Next Release

+###  WIP

+###  Features Implemented

+* 0.0.13 = = = = = = = = = =
+* Parsing bracketed full expressions
+* Chained boolean expressions and chained mixtures of boolean expressions work as expected
+* Boolean expression support: NOT
+* Boolean expression support: AND
+* Boolean expression support: OR
+* Support for if/elif/else statements
+* Support for if statements
 * 0.0.12 = = = = = = = = = =

-###  WIP

 * Release tasks: 0.0.12

-###  Features Implemented

 * Comparison operators
 * Can now handle loops that count towards zero and do something with them...
 * support for while statements